 Social media crisis management should be an integral part of your business strategy.
 Hopefully, you want have to use it.
 But the best policy is to prepare ahead of time.

-That’s why we prepared these social media crisis management tips!
+We prepared these social media crisis management tips!
 This article will help you prepare a solid crisis response, so you will know what to do before, during, and after the social media crisis.

 Here’s what’s ahead of us today:

 - 1. Secure your social media accounts

 - 2. Monitor what people say about your company

 - 4. Design a crisis communication plan

 - 8. Evaluate your social media crisis response

 What is a social media crisis?